gabriele-galeotti/SweetAda/README.md

 rather on exploiting Ada language everywhere.

 ## NEWS

-&nbsp;
+21/06/2023

-Thanks to the work of Fernando Oleo Blanco [https://irvise.xyz/](https://irvise.xyz/), SweetAda got displayed in the real world, running on a RISC-V SiFive(R) HiFive1 board.
+Thanks to the work of Fernando Oleo Blanco ([https://irvise.xyz/](https://irvise.xyz/)), SweetAda got displayed in the real world, running on a RISC-V SiFive(R) HiFive1 board.

 The Ada-based system was shown at the FOSDEM '23 recently held in Brussels.